About the BScN (Arctic Nursing) Program

 Applicants wishing to apply to this program must:

-- Be 17 years of age or older;
+- be 17 years of age or older

-- Have been a resident of Nunavut for at least one year prior to application;
+- have been a resident of Nunavut for at least one year prior to application

 Applicants must submit the following:

-Admission is subject to space availability and admissions are reviewed by the Admissions Committee.
 Priority will be given to eligible beneficiaries of the Nunavut Land Claims Agreement.

-Bachelor of Science in Nursing (Arctic Nursing)
+Bachelor of Science in Nursing Degree, Dalhousie University

-Contact the Registrar’s office for credit transfer options.
+Contact the Registrar’s Office for credit transfer options.

 - Community Health Nursing

-- Hospital Nursing: Adults Pediatrics Labour and Delivery
+- Hospital Nursing: Adults, Pediatrics, Labour and Delivery

-- Operating Room Emergency Departments
+- Operating Room Nursing

-- Nursing Educator
+- Nurse Educator

 - Health Informatics Specialist